MrNemesis98/prosem_new/README.txt

 This project is a copy from the existing repository "cltrier_prosem" by Simon Münker (@smnmnkr) from Trier University.
-The respectivepython files are my own extensions for data preprocessing.
+The respective python files are my own extensions for data preprocessing.

 Instruktionen: